neuronsimulator/nrn/neuron/general/function/sin.rst

 .. function:: sin

     trigonometric function of radian argument.

-        see :meth:`Vector.sin` for the :func:`Vector` class.
+    see :meth:`Vector.sin` for the :class:`Vector` class.

 ----